 - identify and report hazards as they arise

-- follow the safe work procedures and instructions that are in place
+- follow safe work procedures and instructions that are in place

 - report any accidents or near misses immediately to their supervisor or appropriate person.

-Before a worker can operate an EWP of any type they must be appropriately trained and competent on each type of EWP to be used.
+Workers must be appropriately trained and competent on each type of EWP to be used before starting work.

 Nationally recognised training is available from Registered Training Organisations (RTOs) for the various types of EWPs, including boom-type, scissor and trailer mounted.

-Where the length of the boom is 11 metres or more the operator must also have a High Risk Work Licence (HRWL).
+Where the length of the boom is 11 metres or more the operator must also have a High Risk Work Licence.

-For experienced EWP operators without evidence of training, an alternative could be to arrange a registered training provider to confirm knowledge.
+For experienced EWP operators without evidence of training, an alternative could be to arrange for an RTO to confirm prior knowledge.

-When operating models different to those used in the training and assessment, the operator should be provided with familiarisation training on the specific EWP they will be operating due to the design differences between manufacturers and even models by the same manufacturer.
+When operating EWP models different to those used during training and assessment, operators should be provided with familiarisation training on the specific EWP they will be operating.
+EWP designs can differ between manufacturers and even models by the same manufacturer.

-The operator must also be supervised during the training period until they are deemed competent to operate the EWP.
+EWP operators must be supervised during the training period until they are deemed competent.

-Training must also be given to other workers within the EWP e.g. harness use, emergency procedures, overhead structures etc.
+Training must also be given to other workers within the EWP in issues such as harness use, emergency procedures and overhead structures.

-Operators should also receive regular refresher training that covers the minimum standard set out in this document.
+Operators should receive regular refresher training that covers the minimum standard.

-A PCBU must put in place arrangements for ensuring that an EWP is used in accordance with safe work procedures by ensuring adequate supervision and monitoring by a nominated competent person.
-The use of EWPs during high risk construction work requires the implementation of a safe work method statement (SWMS) that describes how the control measures are to be monitored.
+A person conducting a business or undertaking must put in place arrangements for ensuring that EWPs are used in accordance with safe work procedures by providing adequate supervision and monitoring by a nominated competent person.
+The use of EWPs during high risk construction work requires the implementation of a safe work method statement that describes how the control measures are to be monitored.